First-order homotopical logic: Homotopical semantics

-\prop If $\C$ is a suitable model category, then any slice category $\C/A$ of $\C$, with its induced model structure, is also suitable. \pf It is well-known (and easy to see) that each slice of a locally cartesian closed category is locally cartesian closed; this follows from the existence of the canonical isomorphisms $(\C/A)/B\cong\C/B$.
-Condition~\ref{item:suitable-cof-monos} is immediate since a morphism $(p,\id_A)$ in $\C/A$ is a monomorphism or a cofibration if and only if $p$ is.
-Condition~\ref{item:suitable-rp} is immediate since a square in a slice category $\C/A$ is a pullback square if and only if its image under the forgetful functor $\C/A\to\C$ is.
-Condition~\ref{item:suitable-fib-coprods} follows similarly since the forgetful functor preserves and creates coproducts.
+\prop If $\C$ is a suitable model category, then any slice category $\C/A$ of $\C$, with its induced model structure, is also suitable (and in fact, this is true separately for each of the conditions in Definition~\ref{defn:suitable}). \pf It is well-known (and easy to see) that each slice of a locally cartesian closed category is locally cartesian closed; this follows from the existence of the canonical isomorphisms $(\C/A)/B\cong\C/B$.
+That Conditions~\ref{item:suitable-fib-coprods}~and~\ref{item:suitable-LAST-cof-monos} hold in $\C/A$ follows from the fact that a morphism $(p,\id_A)$ in $\C/A$ is a monomorphism, cofibration, or fibration if and only if $p$ is, and the fact that the forgetful functor $\C/A\to\C$ preserves coproducts.
+Similarly, Condition~\ref{item:suitable-FIRST-rp} holds since a square in a slice category $\C/A$ is a pullback square if and only if its image under the forgetful functor $\C/A\to\C$ is.